tasmota/docs/docs/Scripting-Language.md

   specifies a moving average filter variable with 8 entries (for smoothing data)
   (max 5 filters in total m+M) optional another filter length (1..127) can be given after the definition.
   Filter vars can be accessed also in indexed mode `vname[x]` (x = `1..N`, x = `0` returns current array index pointer, x = `-1` returns arry lenght)
-  Using this filter, vars can be used as arrays
+  Using this filter, vars can be used as arrays, #define LARGE_ARRAYS allows for arrays up to 1000 entries
+  array may also be permanent by specifying an extra :p
+  m:p:vname defines a permanent array.
+Keep in mind however that in 1M Flash standard configurations you only have 50 bytes permanent storage which stands for a maximum of 12 numbers. (see list above for permanent storage in other configurations)

 !!! tip
     Keep variable names as short as possible.
 The length of all variable names taken together may not exceed 256 characters.